 Chris Keri: Director of Operations

 Chris Keri has been on staff with the Marching Scarlet Knights since 2013 after being a 4 year member and section leader of the trumpet section.
 Chris serves as the Director of Operations for the Rutgers University Athletic Bands; helping to recruit new members, plan band camp, place orders, and help organize other aspects of the season.

 Chris has also been the voice of the Marching Scarlet Knights since 2016, announcing the band on and off the field for every performance.

-Chris is married and lives with his wife, Leigh, and two sons, CJ and Lucas, in Somerville, NJ.
+Chris is married and lives with his wife, Leigh, and two sons, CJ and Lucas, in High Bridge, NJ.
 They also have a dog, Teddy.
 (Chow Chow/Schnauzer mix).
 He is a graduate of Rutgers; receiving his Bachelor's Degree in Psychology in 2013 and his Master's Degree in Special Education in 2014.
 He is also a Certified Teacher of Orton Gillingham (2017).
 Most recently, he obtained his Masters Degree in Educational Leadership from Montclair State University (2020).
-His full time job is being a fifth grade teacher in Bernards Township where he has been since September 2014.
+His full time job is being an Assistant Principal in Bernardsville where he has been since August 2022.